anand0xff/FourierOpticsJHU2021/Class7_README.md

 #### Fourier joke:

-The mean tilt of a wavefront across an apertture does what to the intensity centroid of the image?
-It's actuallly a "theorem" in optics - I refer to it in a [1995 speckle paper](https://ui.adsabs.harvard.edu/abs/1995AJ....110..430S/abstract), the reference is [Tyler 1994](https://ui.adsabs.harvard.edu/abs/1994JOSAA..11..358T/abstract).
+The mean tilt of a wavefront across an aperture does what to the intensity centroid of the image?
+It's actuallly a "theorem" in optics - I refer to it in a [1995 speckle paper](https://ui.adsabs.harvard.edu/abs/1995AJ....110..430S/abstract), the original reference is [Teague 1982](https://ui.adsabs.harvard.edu/abs/1982JOSA...72.1199T/abstract).
 Explore steps of phase across the apertture.
 Where does aliiasing come in to confuse the limit?

 #### 0. Homework from Class 6: